 possibly different types of calls, but putting them on a separate page (as

 in the previous version of this site) would create an unnatural border.

 I am not an ornithologist but a lover of

 nature and birdsong.
 So many videos here are of quite common birds that

 just happen to sing beautifully and/or interestingly, and/or are nice

 and/or interesting to look at.
 There are a few truly rare birds on this

-page, but last year I stumbled upon two by chance (2018
+page, but a few years ago I stumbled upon two by chance (2018